 The model is robust.
 The model holds for a single person.
 And it can be aggregated to apply to a group or a firm.
 The key thing to identify are those entities that the CEO or principal might have control over and those elements of the model that are fixed for any one employee.
 For the purposes of this model we assume that the firm, market and industry are determined.
 Whilst the firm’s Board might elect to change these, this is outside the scope of the model.
 We also assume that the person is fixed.
-Whilst the CEO or principal might make the individual redundant and recruit a new employee with greater personal intelligence, we assume the aim is to develop the current staff.
+Whilst the manager might make the individual redundant and recruit a new employee with greater personal intelligence, we assume the aim is to develop the current staff.
 And finally each employee comes to the firm with existing skills and experience coming from his/her previous foundation training and subsequent learning.
 In the model we express these as ‘intrinsic’ attributes.

 In the model also, the way information acts is considered to be through two entities: ‘information passive’ and ‘information active’.
 The differentiation simply illustrates that knowledge can be tacit coming from passive information that is ‘picked up’ rather than learned or can be vibrant and active coming from active information development.
 It is the latter on which this paper will now concentrate.

 This model shows the linkage between competitive advantage (and with it added value and shareholder returns) coming from competence and the objectives an employee is set.
 There are three primary activities in the process: the generation of context coming from the firm and its business, the generation of knowledge and the development of competence from that.